concourse/rfcs/075-k8s-runtime/proposal.md

 > What is the impact of this change, outside of the change itself?
 How might it
 > change peoples' workflows today, good or bad?

+# Appendix

+### Worker Mapping Alternatives
+* Target an entire cluster.
+Still requires Concourse targetting namespace to make a pod but we take on the responsibility of choosing a namespace.
+Unclear why we'd want to do this.
+* Cluster + K8s Node.
+We'd be neglecting a lot of Kubernetes scheduling features with this option if we decide to tell Kubernetes which node to place workloads on.

+### Boundary Where We Introduce Kubernetes Logic Alternatives
+* Behind the Garden API, similar to `containerd`.
+[More details in our review of the k8s POC](https://github.com/concourse/concourse/issues/5986#issuecomment-675061559).

+### Step to Pod Mapping Alternatives
+* A job build could be mapped to a Pod.
+However, pods don't provide any mechanisms for ordering of containers which would be required for steps.
+This step planning logic is already provided by the `exec` engine and would remain in Concourse in order to support other runtimes.
+* [SPIKE] Other K8s abstractions such as Jobs or other higher level abstractions such as Tekton TaskRuns could be explored

+### Coordinating Container Execution Alternatives
+* The ATC does not execute actions on the pod.
+Instead the Pod definition contains everything we want executed and Concourse observes the result.
+  * Is live log streaming possible?
+  * Is it possible to persist the Pod after the desired aciton completes so it can be intercepted later?
+* [Porter](https://github.com/concourse/porter) Sidecar that uses external S3 compatible blobstore - sidecar container that monitors the execution of containers and coordinates them in the right order.
+Could be modified to use an image registry instead of S3 though.